T-im4i-k/clang-tidy-check/README.md

 If set to `'__UNSET__'`, no files will be excluded from check.

+Note: Other types of regular expressions are not currently supported.

 ### `checks`: \<string\> (optional)

 Comma-separated list of checks to enable or disable.
 Uses the same format as **clang-tidy** `--checks=` option.